Early Days of Dunwoody School

 Teacher Nettie Austin and students of Dunwoody School pose with the Dutch play house that her husband Glenn Austin constructed.

 The school bell that is located on the property of the former school, encased in a brick monument, dates back to the earliest days of the school.
-Students recall that when the bell was in the school building it was rung not only to announce the beginnng of the school day, but for emergencies such as a fire.
-The bell was also run during World War II when the children filled their war bond books with stamps.
+Students recall that when the bell was in the school building it was rung not only to announce the beginning of the school day, but for emergencies such as a fire.
+The bell was also rung during World War II when the children filled their war bond books with stamps.

 For more articles, use the search box or select a category below.